connexcs/docs/docs/class5/connexml.md

         <Response>
             <Dial>
                 <Barge
-                >GROUPA</Barge> // Add a group of customers in SIP Profile to listen to the conversation of that particular group.
-If no group is mentioned then you can listen to any ongoing calls
+                >GROUPA</Barge> <!-- Listens to the conversation of the specified group.
+If no group is mentioned, it can listen to any ongoing calls for this customer -->
             </Dial>
         </Response>
         ```